FAQ

 5. Publication of Marriage Procedures

-Please refer to the Citizen Charter and on Website.
-Click here
+Please refer to Website.

 6. Marriage Procedures between two Citizens